William N. Goetzmann

 A hyper-text book for first-year MBA and MPPM students introducing the basic models of investment theory.
 Designed to be used in an eight-week first course in investments.

-Henry Lowenfeld’s _Investment and Exact Science published in London in 1909 developed the first complete theory of_ international diversification.
-It is worth reading to understand how British investors of the last century thought about risk._ Right is the image Lowenfeld used to show the idea of co-movement within a single market.
-The book_ is out of copyright, so feel free to download it here._ Thanks to Andrey Ukhov for rediscovering Lowenfeld’s pioneering work in Yale’s Mudd Library._ Also by the same author:_ Investment Practically Considered, and All About Investment.
+Henry Lowenfeld’s Investment and Exact Science published in Londonin 1909 developed the first complete theory of international diversification.
+It is worth reading to understand how British investors of the last century thought about risk.
+Right is the image Lowenfeld used to show the idea of co-movement within a single market.
+The book is out of copyright, so feel free to download it here.
+Thanks to Andrey Ukhov for rediscovering Lowenfeld’s pioneering work in Yale’s Mudd Library.
+Also by the same author: Investment Practically Considered, and All About Investment.

-Galileo’s Financial Calculator
+Galileo.s Financial Calculator

 In 1606, Galileo published this guide to a calculation device of his own design called a geometric and military compass.
 Among the various uses of the device is the calculation of compound interest.
 The Institute and Museum of the History of Science in Florence has a full description of the tool.
 Click on the document at right for the complete text see operation VII.